 The hackAIR project practiced a multi-disciplinary approach.
 The consortium includes 6 partners from different complementary domains: ICT, air quality research, environmental technologies, social sciences, environmental policy, and communications on sustainability issues.
 The partners respresent 5 European countries, namely Greece, Norway, Germany, Belgium, and the Netherlands.
 Members of the consortium have strong experience in CAPS and Citizen Observatories EU projects through their involvement in previously funded projects.

 NILU (Norway), is a research foundation with a leading European role in environmental research and in developing State-of-the-Art environmental information systems on air pollution, and on the effects of pollution on ecosystems, human health and materials.
 NILU focuses on air pollution and its effects and with expertise on monitoring air pollution and data fusion.

 CERTH (Greece), is an ICT research centre active in industry-oriented research.
 The Multimedia Knowledge and Social Data Analytics laboratory, which will participate in the hackAIR project on behalf of CERTH, has significant experience in the collection, indexing, mining and integration of multimedia, social network and environmental data from heterogeneous Internet sources.

 BUND (Germany), is a European grassroots NGO with more than 400.000 members and supporters that has an existing members’ network on air quality.
 BUND aims to protect the environment, and, among others, it strives to tackle the causes and the impacts of air pollution.

 Contact person: Arne Fellermann Arne.Fellermann@bund.net

-ON:SUBJECT is a consulting SME with expertise in the development and implementation of communications strategies on sustainability issues, that activate communities, using insights from behavioural psychology and social network theory.
+ON:SUBJECT (The Netherlands), is a consulting SME with expertise in the development and implementation of communications strategies on sustainability issues, that activate communities, using insights from behavioural psychology and social network theory.

 Contact person: Wiebke Herding email@example.com